 Instructor: Comprehension occurs as a result of following our inner judgment.
 That voice of conscience that says this is right and this is wrong.
 In most cases we tend to follow our mind, which can be clouded, if confused and burdened with a lot of negative emotion.
 In order to understand what we experience and what is objective, we have to follow our heart.
 Your heart will tell you that this situation is negative or positive, or this internal state is wrong or good.
 The only issue is that as you've mentioned, or you’ve implied, we have a lot of ego.
 It is difficult to discern what is positive and what is negative, what is objective.

 So the solution is, because our senses are very deceiving, our mind is very deceiving, even our emotions can be very deceiving, we have to learn how to clarify our attention.
-This is really the value of meditative practice, is that after a day of self-observation, in which you have seen or witnessed certain things, we have acted our best in the different circumstances of our jobs or family life, we go home, we sit, we relax, we suspend our senses.
+This is really the value of meditative practice, that after a day of self-observation, in which you have seen or witnessed certain things, when we have acted our best in the different circumstances of our jobs or family life, we go home.
+We sit.
+We relax.
+We suspend our senses.
 We work with energy.
 Circulate the vital force, through pranayama, mantras, or even sexual alchemy if one is married.

-When meditating and looking deep within, visualizing that event that we have questions about, put that scene in the screen of our imagination and try to picture everything that happened.
-But without adding to or taking away.
+When meditating and looking deep within, visualizing that event that we have questions about, put that scene in the screen of our imagination and try to picture everything that happened, but without adding to it or taking away.

 Be honest.
 So learning to be honest is a combination of two things.
-Sincerity is developed in the moment when we see a state or action in us that is negative.
-Or we sense a negative thing.
+Sincerity is developed in the moment when we see a state or action in us that is negative, or we sense a negative thing.
 We may not act perfectly in the moment.
 In many cases, we tend to follow what our ego wants and we feel the consequences, the suffering resulting from that.
 So that internal state influenced the external events of our job or our daily activities.
-And if we feel that pain and suffering and remorse, and even if we acted rightly in the situation, meaning, we felt that we followed our heart and produced a situation beneficial for everybody, still we go home, we meditate, we close our eyes, visualize the scene, and imagine everything that happened relating to that moment.
+If we feel that pain and suffering and remorse, and even if we acted rightly in the situation, (meaning, we felt that we followed our heart and produced a situation beneficial for everybody), still we go home.
+We meditate.
+We close our eyes, visualize the scene, and imagine everything that happened relating to that moment.

 What was the event?
-Who is involved?
+Who was involved?
 Where did it take place?
 What time of the day?
 And going even deeper, what was our mood?
 What were the thoughts associated with that moment?
 What were the feelings, the actions that we took, whether for good or for ill?
-And to ask our Divine Being our Divine Mother, al-Baqarah in Islam, the sacred cow, the divine feminine, to show us what in us needs to be understood.
+Ask our Divine Being our Divine Mother, البقرة al-Baqarah in Islam, the sacred cow, the divine feminine, to show us what in us needs to be understood.

 In many cases, we have too many Impressions entering our mind stream in a moment, which can be very intense and difficult to control and to decipher.
 So if we get overloaded by that event and may have acted wrongly, we should learn to say, “Well, I made a mistake or I think I did well in this situation, but let me go home later and meditate and examine that situation deeply,” because there may be certain behavior subconsciously that we are not aware of yet.

-And this is really the importance of meditation.
+This is really the importance of meditation.
 Real profound change, elimination of our internal states in our daily life, can only occur when we meditate.
-It is a combination of our daily work, being physically active in the day, learning the sweetness of worship by fulfilling our obligations, as the Sufis state.
+It is a combination of our daily work, being physically active in the day, learning the sweetness of worship by fulfilling our obligations (as the Sufis state), and then meditating deeply.

 Ecstasy occurs, understanding occurs, comprehension evolves, unfolds when we make inner effort.
-Meaning: go home, retrospect your day, visualize the scene as it happened and ask divinity to help you understand what was going on there and how you could have acted if the situation was wrong, or if one behave badly.
+Meaning: go home.
+Retrospect your day.
+Visualize the scene as it happened, and ask divinity to help you understand what was going on there and how you could have acted if the situation was wrong, or if one behaved badly.
 That is the only way to really gain clarity, because it's difficult to trust what we see.